psyciknz/CameraEvents/README.md

 ```
 I'll add specifics later for IVS, as I've seen the "human" be vehicle and smoke also...I'll problably add a fitler for these.
 # Problems/Change History
+2019-02-02
-2019-02-02 - Found Solution to  to snapshot problem, but new firmware (for me) is index+1 - this isn't currently configurable.
+- Found Solution to snapshot problem, but new firmware (for me) is index+1 - this isn't currently configurable.
   - Added IVS topic.
   - Added travis testing.

+2019-01-15
-2019-01-15 - As per some new firmware, the snapshot image command has stopped working, and the channel list.
+- As per some new firmware, the snapshot image command has stopped working, and the channel list.
 I'm attempting to find a work around.